mbharatk/sample-repo/KCS article for Build slowness.md

-# KCS article for Build slowness and how to improve the performance of the builds.
+# [OCP 4.x] KCS article for Build slowness and how to improve the performance of the builds.

 There were several support requests opened about build slowness, especially by users who are migrating from OCP 3.11 to 4.x.
 This article provides the workaround/actions can be taken by the users to improve the build performance and help the builds run faster: